cassiebuhler/ForecastingBillboardHot100/README.md

 #### Data
 - **Data/BillboardData2.csv:** Dataset given from 01-dataCollection.ipynb.
   - There are 4 entries with a blank genre column, so they are dropped in the analysis phase.
+  - Overall there are 16 audio features for nearly 1100 songs.

 #### Other
 - **Figures:** Folder containing the figures used in the presentation